 In a 2011 survey, clothing and accessories were recorded among the second highest mobile-purchased items, next to electronics.
 In fact, 37% of all clothes and accessories were sold through mobile apps of fashion businesses.

 If you have a fashion business, it may be a great idea to convert your WooCommerce website to mobile app in a way that can give you an edge and boost your turnover.
+Using AppMySite, you can easy make a fashion and clothing app in minutes without coding.

 Let’s take a look at how your fashion mobile app standout against all the odds: